Conference programme

 14.00 — 15.00

-- Rebecca Schapira, Department for Business and Trade (DBT)
+Rebecca Schapira, Deputy Director for Advanced Manufacturing, Department for Business and Trade (DBT)

-- Thomas Bartlett, Faraday Battery Challenge, Innovate UK
+Thomas Bartlett, Deputy Director, Faraday Battery Challenge, Innovate UK

 15.00 — 15.20